digital-asset/daml/docs/source/getting-started/path-variables.rst

         echo 'export PATH="~/.daml/bin:$PATH"' >> ~/.zprofile

-Restart the terminal for the changes to take effect.
+In order for the changes to take effect you will need to restart your computer.
 Upon restarting check the ``PATH`` variable and make sure that the changes have been applied::

         echo $PATH